 - Include a table in the narrative that details the school's quantifiable goals, including targeted assessment scores, attendance levels, and additional metrics for each of its first five years of operation.
-Include the goals and metrics of success you will use for any technology-driven classroom components of the educational model. - Highlight and discuss the rationale for any differences between your school's goals and metrics and those included in the SQRP at the grade level/s you intend to serve. - Describe any non-academic goals for students, how those goals will be measured, and by whom. - Describe how the proposed school goals align with any of the CPS Five-Year Vision goals, if applicable.
+Include the goals and metrics of success you will use for any technology-driven classroom components of the educational model. - Highlight and discuss the rationale for any differences between your school's goals and metrics - Describe any non-academic goals for students, how those goals will be measured, and by whom. - Describe how the proposed school goals align with any of the CPS Five-Year Vision goals, if applicable.